-- Careful design is required to ensure new housing delivers high quality cost-effective buildings and an urban realm that respects current and future desired local character, green spaces, and landscaping. - Council's planning scheme can have some impacts upon dwelling design outcomes where the dwellings are the subject of development applications as in the case of multi-unit dwellings, unfortunately, the great majority of dwellings constructed in the Gympie region are detached single family dwellings which are exempt from consideration under the planning scheme unless a specific overlay code is triggered. - Where a planning scheme overlay code is triggered, council has some scope to influence the design of detached housing such as in the case of natural hazard, biodiversity conservation or heritage overlays by imposing additional code provisions. - For the bulk of residential developments the application of council's planning scheme is currently limited to the subdivision stage of the residential development process. - Schedule 12A of the Planning Regulation does require councils to have regard for urban design in the assessment of subdivision applications, in particular the Regulations set benchmarks for vehicular and pedestrian connectivity, open space, street trees/shade, the provision of footpaths and subdivision design with respect to the size of street blocks.
+- Careful design is required to ensure new housing delivers high quality cost-effective buildings and an urban realm that respects current and future desired local character, green spaces, and landscaping. - Regardless of the type of tenure residents should be able to expect that their home is well designed, provide a sense of permanency and be compatible with the homes around it. - Council's planning scheme can have some impacts upon dwelling design outcomes where the dwellings are the subject of development applications as in the case of multi-unit dwellings, unfortunately, the great majority of dwellings constructed in the Gympie region are detached single family dwellings which are exempt from consideration under the planning scheme unless a specific overlay code is triggered. - Where a planning scheme overlay code is triggered, council has some scope to influence the design of detached housing such as in the case of natural hazard, biodiversity conservation or heritage overlays by imposing additional code provisions. - For the bulk of residential developments the application of council's planning scheme is currently limited to the subdivision stage of the residential development process. - Schedule 12A of the Planning Regulation does require councils to have regard for urban design in the assessment of subdivision applications, in particular the regulations set benchmarks for vehicular and pedestrian connectivity, open space, street trees/shade, the provision of footpaths and subdivision design with respect to the size of street blocks.
 The measures are principally intended to improve walkability but will have overall urban design benefits which could be supplemented by additional benchmarks in council's planning scheme codes. - Subdivision design could also be enhanced by more detailed local area planning being undertaken by council early in the development process.